 It can be difficult to be open and honest about sex and especially about any problems that you might have in regard to sex.
 It can also be difficult to talk about sex in general, especially if you have lived in a household where talk of sex was considered taboo.
 If you find the right therapist, however, they should be able to make you feel more comfortable and more at ease talking about this extremely personal issue.
 They should be able to help you express yourself, in whatever way works best for you.

-Is There Something Else?
+Is There Something Else Going On?

 For some, sexual problems or intimacy difficulties can be a symptom of something else that's going on.
-If you have anxiety or depression, you might experience sexual problems as a side effect of them.
+For example, if you have anxiety or depression, you might experience sexual problems as a side effect of them.
 In these instances, you may need to focus more on the overall situation that you're experiencing rather than the depression or anxiety, and the sexual problems may start to relieve themselves in some fashion.

-If you’re experiencing persistent sexual health concerns, you may want to talk with a professional about anything that's going on in your life to find out more about what might be happening.
-If you are experiencing other problems in your life and in regard to your mental health, you'll want to treat those situations as well and start working toward better understanding and improving your mental health.
+If you’re experiencing persistent sexual health concerns, you may want to talk with a professional about anything that's going on in your life outside of intimacy to find out more about what might be happening in a therapist's office.
+If you are experiencing other problems in your life and in regard to your mental health, you may want to treat those situations as well and start working toward better understanding and improving your mental health.

-Finding A Therapist
+Finding A Sex Therapist

 When it comes down to it, you need to find a therapist whom you can trust and feel comfortable with.
 That starts with finding someone who has the training and experience to be a good therapist.
 Keep in mind that this is a general title, however, and you'll also want to look at the specific training that they have received to find out what qualifies them as a sex therapist.
 You want to know that they have a good understanding of what they're talking about.